maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 More people on the planet means more humans who get the chance of experiencing the beauty of life, more creative minds, more inventions, more technological breakthroughs, etc. This a net positive for the world!
 It's wonderful.

-Let's also not forget [we could theoretically store the entire human population in a cube of side 1.07km](https://web.archive.org/web/20240205185228/https://waitbutwhy.com/2015/03/7-3-billion-people-one-building.html), we've a lot of room left.
+> Let's not forget [we could theoretically store the entire human population in a cube of side 1.07km](https://web.archive.org/web/20240205185228/https://waitbutwhy.com/2015/03/7-3-billion-people-one-building.html), there is a lot of room on the planet.

 ## Capitalism isn't burning the planet